mgamboam/GCD_Course_Project/README.md

 * The <b>run_analysis.R</b> script downolds the original dataset and unzips it if it is not found on the specified `/data` directory.
 The file is large so please exercise caution if running the script.

-* Both the original dataset [60MB] and the first of the two resulting datasets [10MB] are rather large, so you need to have space and enough ram to run the script without problems.
+* Both the original dataset [60MB] and the first of the two resulting datasets [10MB] are rather large, so you need to have space and enough RAM to run the script without problems.

 * The code in the <b>run_analysis.R</b> script is documented to make it easier to read and follow, besides the <b>CodeBook.md</b> file, it is recommended to review the code on that file for additional details.